North Bend boys finish fourth at state

 Wood subbed in for Zach Holt, who has been slowed by illness, on the winning relay, swimming the anchor freestyle leg to bring the Bulldogs home in 1 minute, 40.33 seconds.
 The group knocked seven 10ths of a second off the school record they set a day earlier in the preliminaries, when they posted the second fastest time behind Churchill.

-On Saturday, the beat the Lancers to the wall by almost a second.
+On Saturday, they beat the Lancers to the wall by almost a second.

 “It’s definitely nerve-wracking,” Wood said of swimming the anchor leg.
 “I was thinking I’ve got to go.”